biomejs/biome/website/src/content/docs/linter/rules/no-done-callback.md

 Inspired from: <a href="https://github.com/jest-community/eslint-plugin-jest/blob/main/docs/rules/no-done-callback.md" target="_blank"><code>no-done-callback</code></a>

+Disallow using a callback in asynchronous tests and hooks.

 This rule checks the function parameter of hooks & tests for use of the done argument, suggesting you return a promise instead.

 ## Examples